orangeduck/Cello-Website/pages/learn-benchmarks.md

 you very fast performance.
 This is both natural and easy due to how simple the Cello/C interop is.
-Similarly, just using Cello as a high level wrapper for the main objects or components in your program is going to incur practically no performance penalty over standard C at all.
-It is also worth remembering that all of the benchmarked C programs are still valid Cello programs.
+Similarly, just using Cello as a high level wrapper for the main objects or components in your program is going to incur practically no performance penalty over standard C. It is also worth remembering that all of the benchmarked C programs are also valid Cello programs.

 * __Generic Functions have some fixed overhead.__